-This article is about anorexia for anorexic sufferers and carers.
-‘About anorexia’ will help those with the eating disorder called Anorexia Nervosa.
-It will show you what lies behind anorexia, giving tips, effects, causes and stories on how people who are anorexic overcome Anorexia.
+Anorexic sufferers and carers will be helped by this article.
+It will show you what lies behind anorexia, giving tips, effects, causes and stories on how people who are anorexic overcome anorexia.

 About anorexia – anorexia a game of control!